cucumber/aruba/features/README.md

 version of our README.md ([master](https://github.com/cucumber/aruba/tree/master) branch).**

-Aruba is an extension for popular TDD and BDD frameworks like Cucumber, RSpec and Minitest to make testing of commandline applications meaningful, easy and fun.
+Aruba is an extension for popular TDD and BDD frameworks like Cucumber, RSpec and Minitest to make testing of command line applications meaningful, easy and fun.

 Your benefits: